[CII] Emission in a Self-Regulated Interstellar Medium: Introduction

 Traditionally, CO line emission is used to trace cold molecular gas.
 Specifically, the intensity of the CO $J=1-0$ line at 2.6 mm can be measured, and converted into H$_2$ column density using the CO-to-H$_2$ conversion factor defined by

-where $N_{\rm{H}_2}$ is the H$_2$ column density, and $W_{\rm{CO}}$ is the velocity integrated brightness temperature of the CO $J=1-0$ line.
+where $N_{\rm{H}_2}$ is the H$_2$ column density, and $W_{\rm{CO}}$ is the velocity integrated brightness temperature of the CO $J=1-0$ line, measured in units of K km s$^{-1}$.
 One can similarly define a [CII]-to-H$_2$ conversion factor

+where $W_{\rm{[CII]}}$ is the velocity-integrated brightness temperature of the [CII] line. {Analogously, one can define a conversion factor between the line luminosity and molecular mass}

-where $W_{\rm{[CII]}}$ is the velocity integrated brightness temperature of the [CII] line.
-The potential and applicability of such a conversion factor ties into the question of the "CO-dark" H$_2$, i.e., molecular gas not traced by CO emission.
-CO-dark molecular gas is a result of the HI-to-H$_2$ transition taking place at lower column densities than the C$^+$-C-CO transition, and the fraction of H$_2$ in this intermediate layer varies with gas properties, most importantly with gas metallicity, as the CO core becomes smaller and might even be absent entirely \citep{Wolfire2010b, Hu2022a}.
-This question has been investigated observationally \citep{Langer2010,Langer2014,Pineda2013}, as well as using 1D photodissociation region (PDR) models \citep{Tielens1985, Pak1998, Hollenbach1999, Wolfire2022}. \cite{Madden2020} used PDR modelling to analyze observations from the Dwarf Galaxy Survey \citep{Madden2013}, and found a relation between H$_2$ mass and [CII] line luminosity of the form $M_{\rm{H}_2}=10^{2.12}\times (L_{\rm{[CII]}}/L_{\odot})^{0.97} M_{\odot}$, which for their model geometry corresponds to $X_{\rm{[CII]}}\approx 1.4\times 10^{20}$ cm${^{-2}}$ $(\rm{K \; km \; s}^{-1})^{-1}$, comparable to the Milky Way value of $X_{\rm{CO}}=2\times 10^{20}$ cm$^{-2}$ (K km s$^{-1}$)$^{-1}$ \citep{Bolatto2013}.
+{where $M_{\rm{H}_2}$ is the H$_2$ mass and $L^{\prime}_{\rm{CO}}$ is the area-integrated value of $W_{\rm{CO}}$, in units of K km s$^{-1}$ pc$^2$.
+The equivalent factor $\alpha_{\rm{[CII]}}$ is defined similarly, with $L^{\prime}_{\rm{CO}}$ replaced by $L_{\rm{[CII]}}$, i.e., the luminosity.} The potential and applicability of such a conversion factor ties into the question of the CO-dark H$_2$, i.e., molecular gas not traced by CO emission.
+CO-dark molecular gas is a result of the HI-to-H$_2$ transition taking place at lower column densities than the C$^+$-C-CO transition, and the fraction of H$_2$ in this intermediate layer varies with gas properties, most importantly with gas metallicity, as the CO core becomes smaller and might even be absent entirely \citep{Wolfire2010b, Nordon2016, Hu2022a}.
+This question has been investigated observationally \citep{Langer2010,Langer2014,Pineda2013}, as well as using 1D photodissociation region (PDR) models \citep{Tielens1985, Pak1998, Hollenbach1999, Wolfire2022}. \cite{Madden2020} used PDR modelling to analyze observations from the Dwarf Galaxy Survey \citep{Madden2013}, {and found a relation between H$_2$ mass and [CII] line luminosity of the form $M_{\rm{H}_2}=10^{2.12}\times (L_{\rm{[CII]}}/L_{\odot})^{0.97} M_{\odot}$, i.e., an approximately metallicity-independent $\alpha_{\rm{[CII]}}=132\;M_{\odot}\;L_{\odot}^{-1}$. \cite{Zanella2018} complement their $z\sim 1-2$ [CII] observations with data from the literature spanning redshifts $z\sim0-5$ and including both main-sequence and starburst galaxies, and find $\alpha_{\rm{[CII]}}=31\;M_{\odot}\;L_{\odot}^{-1}$ with a standard deviation of 0.3 dex.
+Their estimation of H$_2$ mass was done either by using the models of \cite{Sargent2014} and \cite{Scoville2017} where CO observations were unavailable, or using $X_{\rm{CO}}$ of the form}

+{where $X_{\rm{CO,MW}}$ is the CO-to-H$_2$ conversion factor observed in the Milky Way.
+This relation between $X_{\rm{CO}}$ and metallicity is notably flatter than the $Z^{\prime-3.39}$ dependence found by \cite{Madden2020}, and steeper than the $Z^{\prime-0.71}$ found by \cite{Hu2022a}.}